Hi everyone!

 = Do you also want to try to take the JLPT test, Kenichi?

-Expressing your opinion/feelings and ask your listener’s agreement.
+Expressing your opinion/feelings and ask for your listener’s agreement.

 You can also use a negative form of adjectives or nouns.